Vanvaz

 You must visit A splendid natural spot if you happen to be on the island, but don't stop there.
 Laguna Verdes, known for its characteristic colour, is one of the places in Lanzarote you have undoubtedly heard of.
 This place is immersed in the natural couple known as El Golfo.

 Every corner of this area, located in the southwest of the island, deserves your attention.
-After admiring the lagoon and the beach, with its strong waves, you can continue up a small red mountain where you will find a viewpoint over the lagoon and from where you can observe the palette of colours that paint this surprising spot.
+After admiring the lagoon and the beach, with its strong waves, you can continue up a small red mountain where you will find a viewpoint over the lagoon and from where you can observe the palette of colors that paint this surprising spot.

 Although this may indeed be a more touristy place, you must take a stroll through the streets of this small and picturesque village.
-Known for being full of cactus, palm trees and white houses, Haría is one of those dreamy places to make your stay in Lanzarote an unforgettable trip.
+Known for being full of cacti, palm trees and white houses, Haría is one of those dreamy places to make your stay in Lanzarote an unforgettable trip.

 Los Charcones de Órzola is one of those paradises off the agenda of many typical tourists.
-Access to this place is not easy, but once you cross the dirt roads and reach your destination, you will realise it was worth it.
+Access to this place is not easy, but once you cross the dirt roads and reach your destination, you will realize it was worth it.

 A place almost reserved for locals, the Charcones de Órzola are a set of natural pools formed between volcanic rocks with the seawater.
 There are no waves or currents, so it is very safe to swim in them.